developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/intents/battery/index.md

 ---

 ## Overview
-On Symbol devices like the MC40, extra battery information can be retrieved using the standard [Android Battery Intent](http://developer.android.com/training/monitoring-device-state/battery-monitoring.html).
-Setting up to receive this information is the same as with consumer Android devices.
-However, the data that is returned to your application includes some extra information like:
+On Zebra devices, extra battery information is retrieved using the standard [Android Battery Intent](http://developer.android.com/training/monitoring-device-state/battery-monitoring.html) in the same as with consumer devices (see below).
+On devices equipped with Zebra Power Precision or Power Precision Plus batteries, the following additional information is provided:

 * Backup Battery Voltage
 * Battery Manufacture Date